-The setting lives in the shared config file under a named profile.
-When that profile runs, the AWS CLI executes the configured command, reads JSON from STDOUT, and uses the returned AccessKeyId, SecretAccessKey, optional SessionToken, and optional Expiration values for credential resolution.
-The JSON must keep Version set to 1.
+The setting belongs in the shared config file under the target profile.
+The AWS CLI runs the configured command exactly as written, reads JSON from STDOUT, and uses the returned AccessKeyId, SecretAccessKey, optional SessionToken, and optional Expiration values for credential resolution.

 Steps to configure credential_process in AWS CLI:

-- Save the helper command into the target profile in the shared config file.
+- Save the helper command in the target profile.

-$ aws configure set credential_process "/opt/bin/aws-creds-helper --profile developer" --profile developer
+$ aws configure set credential_process "/usr/local/bin/aws-creds-helper --profile developer" --profile developer

 This writes credential_process under [profile developer] in the shared config file, not in the shared credentials file.

-$ aws configure get credential_process --profile developer /opt/bin/aws-creds-helper --profile developer
+$ aws configure get credential_process --profile developer /usr/local/bin/aws-creds-helper --profile developer

-The default file is ~/.aws/config on Linux and macOS and %UserProfile%\\.aws\\config on Windows.
+The default config path is ~/.aws/config on Linux and macOS and %UserProfile%\\.aws\\config on Windows.
 Use AWS_CONFIG_FILE only when a script or task should read a different config file.

-Related: How to find the AWS CLI config file location - Check the resolved credential source for the profile.
+Related: How to find the AWS CLI config file location - Check the winning credential source for the profile.

 $ aws configure list --profile developer NAME : VALUE : TYPE : LOCATION profile : developer : manual : --profile access_key : ****************MPLE : custom-process : secret_key : ****************0001 : custom-process : region : <not set> : None : None

-The custom-process type confirms that the profile is pulling credentials through the configured helper instead of from a shared access-key entry.
+custom-process confirms that the profile is resolving credentials through the configured helper.

-- Export the resolved credentials in process format to confirm that the saved profile can run the helper successfully.
+- Export the resolved credentials in process format.

-A downstream profile or SDK-compatible tool can reuse another working AWS CLI sign-in by setting credential_process = aws configure export-credentials --profile signin --format process when process-formatted credentials are required.
+A process profile can reuse a working aws login or other AWS CLI sign-in by setting credential_process = aws configure export-credentials --profile signin --format process.

 Related: How to configure multiple AWS CLI profiles